Citrus for Breakfast: The Amazing Health Benefits

 Adding a tablespoon of honey to your orange juice can reduce the acidic or bitter taste some varieties of oranges have.
 It will also add a touch sweetness to your breakfast.

 This ingredient contains carbohydrates and essential sugars and acts as a fuel for the body.
 You won’t be low on energy for the rest of the day!

 A good way to make this part of your citrus for breakfast routine is to make a kind of “combo” juice.

 - 1 orange

 - Peel and slice the carrot.

 - Squeeze the juice from the orange and lemon.

-- Remove the apple peel and cube.
+- Remove the peel from the apple and cube it.